lhhiep2204/Locify/docs/Locify_Data_Sync_Flow.md

 - **Description**: Update an existing collection or location for the authenticated user (after login).
 If not logged in, store locally.
 - **Process**:
   1. If the user is logged in:
-     - Client sends a PATCH request (e.g., `PATCH /collections/:id` or `PATCH /locations/:id`) with the Firebase `Authorization` token, including updated fields and `sync_status: pendingUpdate`.
+     - Client sends a PUT request (e.g., PUT /collections or PUT /locations) with the Firebase Authorization token, including the full resource payload and `sync_status: pendingUpdate` (idempotent update).
      - For locations, image selection is enabled, and new images are uploaded to Firebase Storage, with updated URLs included in the request.
      - Server validates the token, checks `updated_at` for conflicts, and updates the record with `sync_status: synced`.
      - Server returns the updated record.